The small business no-nonsense guide to GDPR

 Rights in relation to automated decision making and profiling

 This will unlikely be relevant to small businesses.
-This is more for your Google’s of the world.
+This is more for the Google’s of this world.
 Basically, automated decision making means making a decision without any human involvement and profiling means automated processing of personal data to evaluate certain attributes of an individual for example their interests.

-If this applies to you then you must:
+If this does apply to you then you must:

 - Give individuals information about the processing.